 Healthy coral reefs dissipate wave energy, providing significant protection for low-lying communities and shorelines against flooding, storm surges, and erosion.
 One study found that reefs can be even more effective than human-built breakwaters at reducing the height and energy of waves.
 As rising seas and more intense storms push tides higher and farther inland, increasing flood risks for tens of millions of people and threatening local economies, protecting and restoring coral reefs is a smarter—and potentially cheaper—approach than traditional seawalls for bolstering our coastlines.

 Forests are one of the best examples of nature-based solutions.
 Home to 80% of the world’s terrestrial biodiversity, forests provide clean air and water, protect against erosion and landslides, and help to regulate the climate by removing carbon from the atmosphere.
 Primary forests, such as the Amazon, act as significant carbon sinks, sequestering huge amounts of carbon in tree biomass and soils.
-By preventing deforestation and degradation, which contribute around a quarter of global CO2 emissions, we could significantly reduce carbon emissions while staving off the worst impacts of a warming planet.
+By preventing deforestation and degradation, which contribute around 13% of global CO2 emissions, we could significantly reduce carbon emissions while staving off the worst impacts of a warming planet.